awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 **Access for other AWS accounts**

       To grant permissions to an AWS user from a different AWS account, under **Access for other AWS accounts**, choose **Add account**\.
 In the **Enter an ID** field, enter the canonical ID of the AWS user that you want to grant object permissions to\.
-For information about finding a canonical ID, see [AWS Account Identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) in the *Amazon Web Services General Reference*\.
+For information about finding a canonical ID, see [Your AWS account identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) in the *Amazon Web Services General Reference*\.
 You can add as many as 99 users\.

       Select the check boxes for the permissions that you want to grant to the user, and then choose **Save**\.
 To display information about the permissions, choose the Help icons\.